- Manage RMA

 - General Information.
-The section allows selecting the order the request to be issued for.
-Next, for example, you possibly should select the resolution you want to apply and package condition reported by the customer, if you use the above custom field for your request forms.
+The section allows selecting the order the request relates to.
+Next, you should select the Resolution you want to apply and Package condition reported by a customer if you use the above custom fields for your request forms.

 - Products.
-Products are taken from the order you specified above.
-The Products grid allows you to amend the number of returned items and particular reason to send the item back.
+Products included in the order.
+The 'Products' grid allows you to amend the number of returned items and the reason to send them back individually for each item.
 You can also remove certain products from the grid if you don't want them to be included in the request.

 - Customer Information.
-Thу information about the customer is also automatically taken from the order.
+The information about the customer is automatically taken from the order.

 - RMA History.
 The section allows you to exchange messages with the customer and attach files if necessary.

 - You can write an individual notification for the customer by specifying the message in the text area and clicking the 'Reply' button above the area;

 - You can leave an internal note for other admins.
 For this purpose, click the 'Internal Note' button.
 The whole text area below will turn yellow to make you sure that the message is for internal use only;

 - Finally, you can select a canned response to be sent to the customer in response to his/her particular actions.

-In addition to messages, you can also attach some files to the newly created request.
+In addition to messages, you can also attach files to the newly created request.

-As soon as the new RMA request is created you can manage the same as the other request created by customers themselves.
+As soon as the new RMA request is created, you can manage it the same way as the requests created by customers.

 Managing RMA Requests

-On this page, you can close, cancel, and approve the request pending an approval.
+On this page, you can close, cancel, and approve the requests pending an approval.

-Now the email notifying the customer on the new reply and request status update will be sent.
+Now the email notifying the customer about the new reply and request status update will be sent.

-Customer will now have the option to print shipping labels enabled (to be included in the RMA package) and be able to confirm that the package has been sent back to your store.
+Customers will now have the option to print shipping labels (to be included in the RMA package) and confirm that the package has been sent back to your store.